 - Married but wanting to apply for a mortgage as a single applicant

-Common requirements that most mortgage lenders look at when evaluating loan applications include:
+Common requirements that most mortgage lenders require

 - Income – You will need to provide your personal financial information to the lender.
 If you’re employed, you will be asked to show your P60 and recent payslips.
 If you’re self-employed, you will be asked to provide a full set of accounts or your year-end tax calculations.